debayanghosh/Udacity-Project-4/README.md

-# Udacity-Project-4
+# Udacity-Project-4: Writing a blog post
-Writing a Blog Post
+Udacity Data Science Nanodegree Project.
+The FIFA 19 dataset is choosen from Kaggle and exploratory data analysis is done to answer the questions.
 ### Table of Contents

 1. [Installation](#installation)